jesseward/discogstagger/README.md

 ## What is it

-discogstagger is a console based audio meta-data tagger.
-Artist profile data is retrieved via the discogs.com API.
+discogstagger is a console based audio meta-data tagger for FLAC, Ogg and MP3 audio files.
+Album, artist and track data profile is retrieved via the discogs.com API and then saved to the related metadata fields in the audio container.

-Simply provide the script with a destination directory name, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstagger calls out to the discogs.com API and updates the audio meta-data accordingly.
+To tag an album, provide the script with a target directory name (-s), that contains an album consisting of supported media files as well as the discogs.com release-id (-r). discogstagger calls out to the discogs.com API and updates the audio meta-data accordingly.

 If no release-id is given, the application checks, if a file "id.txt" exists (the name of this file can be configured in the configuration) and if this file contains a specific property (id_tag).
 If both is true the release-id from this file is used.
 This is useful for batch processing.

 During the process, all album images (if present) are retrieved from the API.
 As well, a play-list (.m3u) and an information file (.nfo) are generated per each release.

 Optionally discogstagger will embed the found album art into the file meta data